 Using the highest temperature setting, stir constantly until the mixture thickens and turns a dark golden brown.
 Wait until the mixture begins to smoke (not steam) and you think it’s just about to burn.
 Immediately pour the mixture into an ungreased cookie sheet and spread it out evenly (quickly as it sets up fast).

 Spread chocolate chips on top.
 When melted, spread the chocolate evenly with a spatula.

-Dust with chopped almonds (use a food processor for this) and press them gently with flat hands to embed them into the chocolate.
+Dust with chopped almonds (use a food processor for this) and press them gently with flat clean hands to embed them into the chocolate.

 Refrigerate or place outside if the temperature is cool enough.
 When cold, crack and enjoy.